 What are more Ways in Which Adoption Agencies Differ?

-Adoption agencies usually prefer adopting couples, rather than single parents.
+Most adoption agencies prefer married couples over single parents.
 They are happiest with people who are between the ages of 25 and 45.
 Many also require a couple to have been married for at least a specific number of years.
 Some agencies will not work with your family if you already have children.
 Virtually all agencies will want to be sure you are financially able to raise a child properly.
 Many also prefer to match race and ethnic background.

 The best way to find out if an adoption agency is licensed is to call the adoption agency and ask them for their license number and the name and telephone number of their licensing authority.
-If they do not have one or will not give it to you, something is wrong and I strongly advise you to look elsewhere.
+If they do not have one or will not give it to you, something is wrong.
 Once they give you the requested information, be sure, in every case, to call the licensing authority and confirm it is a licensed adoption agency and that it is in good standing.

-It is very important that you understand the difference between a licensed child adoption agency and adoption facilitators or private agencies.
+It is important to understand the difference between a licensed child adoption agency and an adoption facilitator.
 Licensed adoption agencies are regulated by the state to insure that everything that is done in a manner that is legal and in the best interest of all parties involved.
-Adoption facilitators and private agencies are often not licensed, not regulated by the state and can in some instances cause the adopting family (you) to lose all or part of your money or cause you the heartbreak of having to return a child that had been living in your home simply because the paperwork was not done perfectly.
+Adoption facilitators are often not licensed, not regulated by the state and can in some instances cause the adopting family (you) to lose all or part of your money or cause you the heartbreak of having to return a child that had been living in your home simply because the paperwork was not done perfectly.
 Or even worse lose your money and the child.
-With this in mind, we recommend that if you do not use our services you contact one of the licensed child adoption agencies listed below to see if they can assist you.
+With this in mind, we recommend that you contact us or one of the licensed child adoption agencies listed below to see if they can assist you.

 If you are looking for a child adoption agency simply click the link below for the state to see a list of the adoption agencies in that state.

 If you would like information on adopting a child from other countries click here for information on International Child Adoption Agencies in the USA.